Q. Where are the instructions?

 Q. Are your products actually made in the United States?

 A. All of our products and even our packaging materials are sourced and manufactured in the U.S.A.
 The Sightlines gel ear pad materials are sourced from companies in Indiana, Ohio, and other locations as necessary, while the packaging (clamshells and paper inserts) is sourced right near our home town of Grand Rapids, Michigan.
 The manufacturing and assembly of our ear pads takes place at our partner facility in Canton, Ohio, by highly-skilled workers.
 The Heatsync materials are all US-sourced and production takes place in our partner facilities in Oregon.
+All night vision components are manufactured in Missouri and assembled by an ISO9000 compliant partner in Three Rivers, Michigan.
 All products are fully Berry Amendment and TAA compliant.

 Q. Do you sell in bulk to government agencies?

 A. Yes, we have a standard discount available for bulk government orders.
 Please email us at firstname.lastname@example.org or call 616-226-3551 for more details.
 We will only accept PO's from official government email accounts.
 Our normal warranty is included.

 Q. Do you have a warranty?

 A. Yes, we have a Limited Warranty.
 Our products are warranted to be free from defects in material and workmanship for a set period of time after invoicing, and the amount of time varies by product.
 Please see the individual product descriptions for exact details.
 On receipt of timely notice, we will remedy any defect within a reasonable time.
 This warranty does not cover normal wear and tear nor damage caused by Buyer’s misuse, neglect, or abuse.
 We shall determine, in our sole discretion, whether the alleged defect is normal wear and tear, caused by Buyer’s misuse, neglect, or abuse, or an actual product defect.

 Q. Do you have a discount program?